Table of Contents

 Menopause

-Oestrogen levels can affect how much thyroid hormone is available in your blood.
-Many women find that their thyroid requirements change during the perimenopause and menopause.
-If you are starting Hormone Replacement Therapy (HRT), your GP may need to adjust your Levothyroxine dose.
+Oestrogen levels can affect thyroid hormone availability.
+If you are starting HRT, your GP may need to adjust your Levothyroxine dose.

 Interactions with Other Health Conditions

-- Diabetes: Levothyroxine can sometimes affect blood sugar levels, meaning your diabetes medication might need adjustment.
+- Diabetes: Levothyroxine can affect blood sugar levels.

-- Heart Disease: As mentioned, increasing your metabolism with thyroid hormone can put extra demand on the heart.
+- Heart Disease: Increasing your metabolism can put extra demand on the heart.

 Why "Normal" Isn't Always "Optimal"